agentrickard/domain/domain_source/README.txt

 1. Introduction

-The Domain Source module is a small module that extends Domain Access by allowing site and affilaite editors to select a primary "source" domain for all content.
+The Domain Source module is a small module that extends Domain Access by allowing site and affiliate editors to select a primary "source" domain for all content.

 When links are written to content from another domain using the SEO strict